Jyoshna-1998/weather-forecast/README.md

 - Supports offline functionality by caching the last seen weather data.
 - Built using the MVVM architecture pattern with Retrofit, Kotlin Coroutines, and LiveData.
 -  XML for UI design, following modern Android development best practices.
+- search functionality based on city and 5days forecast data.
 ## Tech Stack

 - **Language:** Kotlin